cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/examples/basic/openstack_basics.md

 **Tips**:
 1. Running commands on Docker containers can be applied directly from the hosting shell by encapsulating the command in quotes and using the docker exec command.
 For example: `docker exec -it <container name> sh -c "<the command>"`.
-Alternatively, you can open a shell directly in the container by executing: `docker exec -it <container image name> /bin/bash`
+Alternatively one may open a shell directly in the container by executing:
+`docker exec -it <container image name> /bin/bash`

-2.You can also source the Openstack RC file, then use the environment variables, for example:
+2.You can also source the OpenStack RC file, then use the environment variables, for example:
 ```
 docker exec -it cfy_manager_local sh -c   "cfy secrets create openstack_username -s ${OS_USERNAME}"
 ```